whoisdsmith/BOOKMRKS-MTHRFCKR-II/AI/Image.md

 ---

-### Image-Stable Diffusion
+#### Image-Stable Diffusion

 ![](https://opengraph.githubassets.com/21ce57f57a10e2572d7322229dd164ff64dc45ff7664018403cbc338a6a13275/invoke-ai/InvokeAI)

-[InvokeAI](https://github.com/invoke-ai/InvokeAI) - This version of Stable Diffusion features a slick WebGUI, an interactive command-line script that combines text2img and img2img functionality in a "dream bot" style interface, and...
+[InvokeAI](https://github.com/invoke-ai/InvokeAI) - This version of Stable Diffusion features a slick WebGUI, an interactive command-line script that combines text2img and img2img functionality in a "dream bot" style interface, and…

 2022-12-10T16:21:22.684Z